 - Ovulation predictor kits

-Your cycle is calculated by counting the days between the first day of your period to the first day of your next period.
+Your cycle is calculated by counting the days between the first day of your period and the first day of your next period.

 Ovulation typically happens 14 days before your period.